Dambisa Moyo, Baroness Moyo: World Bank and Goldman Sachs

 Following her MBA, Moyo worked at the World Bank from May 1993 to September 1995.
 She was a consultant in the bank's Europe, Central Asia and Africa departments, and was one of the 20 contributing authors to the World Bank's 1994 annual World Development Report.

 After pursuing her MPA and PhD, Moyo joined Goldman Sachs as a research economist and strategist in 2001.
 She was with the company until November 2008, working mainly in debt capital markets, hedge funds coverage, and global macroeconomics.
 Part of her tenure at Goldman Sachs was spent advising developing countries on the issuing of bonds on the international market.
 She was also head of economic research and strategy for sub-Saharan Africa.

 Board memberships

 After leaving Goldman Sachs, Moyo joined the board of directors of the international brewer SABMiller in 2009.
 She is also a former board member of Barclays Bank, the international mining company Barrick Gold, 3M, and data storage company Seagate Technology.

 As of 2025, she is on the boards of directors of National Geographic, Chevron Corporation, Condé Nast. and the Starbucks Corporation.

 Moyo is also a former board member of the charities Lundin for Africa and Room to Read.

 She is a member of the World Economic Forum's Global Agenda Council on Global Economic Imbalances, The Trilateral Commission, and the Bretton Woods Committee.

+In June 2026, Moyo was named Chair of The Economic Club of New York.